moeec/VESC-Adventures/README.md

 drive: This is specific to the AckermannDriveStamped message and contains the control commands.
 steering_angle: -180.5: This sets the steering angle of the car.
 The value -180.5 is presumably in degrees, but this value seems unusually high for a steering angle, which usually ranges between -45 to +45 degrees for most vehicles.
 speed: 0.50: This sets the speed of the car.
-The value 0.50 could be in meters per second, kilometers per hour, or another unit of speed, depending on how your system is set up.<br>
+The value 0.50 could be in meters per second, kilometers per hour, or another unit of speed, depending on how your system is set up.<hr>

 Given the available subscribers, publishers, and services of the `/vesc_driver_node` in ROS 2, there are several interesting Python programs you could write.
 Here are some example ideas: